Acrylic Versus Lucite: What’s The Difference? Is Either Better Than Glass?

-Before answering the question of what the difference between the two is let’s examine some other products that are in the same situation.
-Kleenex, Scotch tape, Band-aid, Vaseline, Lucite.
+“Before we answer the question of what the difference is between the two, let’s examine some other products that are in the same situation.
+Kleenex, Scotch tape, Band-Aid, Vaseline, and Lucite.
 What do all of these items have in common?
-They’re all brand names that have taken the place of the product name itself.
-Lucite is a high quality, trademarked version of acrylic resin developed by DuPont in 1937.
-Acrylic plastics can be used as replacements for glass in many products, with varying degrees of visual and constructive qualities.
-Lucite is an acrylic plastic resin used primarily in windows and fashionable interior and furniture design due to its strength, crystal transparency, and flexibility along with its resistance to UV rays, wind, and water.
+They are all brand names that have replaced the product name itself.
+DuPont developed Lucite in 1937 as a high-quality, trademarked version of acrylic resin.
+Acrylic plastics can replace glass in many products with varying degrees of visual and constructive qualities.
+Lucite is an acrylic plastic resin primarily used in windows and fashionable interior and furniture design due to its crystal transparency, flexibility, and strength, along with its resistance to UV rays, wind, and water.

 Not all acrylic is created equal.
-Some acrylic is low quality and may not be as clear or resistant to the elements as a higher grade acrylic plastic, such as Lucite.
-Lucite is used in our acrylic pull handles and knobs as we only use the best materials.
-Lucite is crystal clear and scratch resistant, meaning that it won’t lose that perfect look the first time someone opens the door.
-Lucite is incredibly flexible for a material with its strength, making it perfect to use in the creation of custom or exotically designed knobs and handles.
+Some acrylic may be low quality and may not be as clear or resistant to the elements as higher grade acrylic plastic, such as Lucite.
+We use Lucite in our acrylic pull handles and knobs because we only use the best materials.
+Lucite is crystal clear and scratch-resistant, meaning it won’t lose its perfect look the first time someone opens the door.
+Despite its strength, Lucite is incredibly flexible, making it perfect to use in the creation of custom or exotically designed knobs and handles.
 It can also be colored by adding dyes, pigments, and other substances to create a one-of-a-kind look.